 What do you offer for children?

 We love children and God has blessed us with a great group of children and wonderful, dedicated leaders.
 There is always something going on children in Children's Ministries.
 Children sit with their parents for the first part of the AM Worship Service and then children up to 4th grade are dismissed to Children’s Church.
-Older children are encouraged to remain for the message in intergenerational worship.
-The First Sunday of each month is especially planned with children in mind.
+Older children are encouraged to remain for the pastor's message as part of our emphasis on "intergenerational worship".
+The First Sunday of each month is especially planned with children in mind, and all the children above nuresery age are encouraged to remain for the entire worship service.
+Pastor prepares kids theri own activity bulletin that goes witht he message, and gives a treat after service for those who show him their work as an added incentive.
 We offer children's quizzing, Vacation Bible School, Christmas programs, an Easter egg hunt, and much, much more.
 Come join the fun as we train up a child in following Jesus!

 What do you offer for teens?